 - 15. Subject to paragraph 19(b), each TEO must ensure that eligible TEO staff (as determined by paragraph 17) provide an Evidence Portfolio that sets out information on their research performance.
 The evaluation of Evidence Portfolios in the QE will be the responsibility of subject-based external peer review panels, comprised of experts in their fields. - 16.
-An Evidence Portfolio will comprise an 'Examples of Research Excellence' section and an 'Other Examples of Research Excellence' section.
+An Evidence Portfolio comprises an 'Examples of Research Excellence' section, including an 'Other Examples of Research Excellence' section, and a 'Contributions to the Research Environment' section.
+QE 2026 will not take place.
+Any changes to Evidence Portfolio design will be considered after the University Advisory Group (UAG) process and any subsequent Government decisions.